proper-testing/proper-testing.github.io/README.md

 *   icon and (fancy) "PropEr" logo that link to the main page
 *   Erlang icon must be lower (and bigger)
-*   shirt icon: "PropEr" on the shirt tag, size = "42"
+*   shirt icon: "PropEr" on the shirt tag, size = "42", Erlang logo smaller and a little lower, watch the perspective
 *   more modern (and austere) font for logo (e.g. SansSerif)
 *   Horizontal navigation bar (have extra "Home" link?)
 *   Second level of structure, for the current sub-directory